Higher property T and below-rank phenomena of lattices: Introduction

 \subsection{Acknowledgments}

 We thank Lubotzky for lots of advice, suggestions and encouragement.
-We thank Francesco Fournier Facio and Mikael de la Salle for answering questions (mentioned in the text).
+We thank Francesco Fournier Facio, Mikael de la Salle and Antonio L{\'o}pez Neumann for answering questions (mentioned in the text).
 We thank Alon Dogon, David Fisher, Michael Glasner, Yuval Gorfine, Izhar Oppenheim, Yehuda Shalom and Stefan Witzel for insightful remarks over a first draft of this paper.
 In particular we thank Pierre Pansu and Raz Slutsky for a very thorough reading of this first draft and the many comments they made.
 Finally, we thank Saar Bader and Shaked Bader for the most delightful collaboration~\cite{BBBS} and their many inputs.

 In the initial phase of this project, the second author was supported by the DFG (Deutsche Forschungsgemeinschaft), project number 441426599.
 The second author would also like to thank the Isaac Newton Institute for Mathematical Sciences, Cambridge, for support and hospitality during the programme \emph{Operators, Graphs, Groups} where work on this paper was undertaken.
 This work was supported by EPSRC grant no EP/K032208/1.